mnayef95/AutoAdapter/README.md

 # AutoAdapter #

-Make RecyclerView adapter easy with Apdater annotations.
+Make RecyclerView adapter easy with Adapter annotations.

 ### What is AutoAdapter? ###